-Customer Service Representatives can work in a variety of environments.
-They are often found in customer contact centers, but can be found online and at physical store locations.
+Customer service representatives can work in a variety of environments.
+They are often found in customer contact centers but can also be found online and at physical store locations.

-Entry-level positions as a Customer Service Representative can be obtained with little to no experience or degree.
-Employers will want candidates with a pleasant demeanor and who can communicate clearly with customers in person and over the phone.
+Entry-level positions as a customer service representative can be obtained with little to no experience or degree.
+Employers will want candidates with a pleasant demeanor who can communicate clearly with customers in person and over the phone.
 Prior experience in customer service can help make a candidate more appealing.

-Salaries for Customer Service Representatives range between $32K to $55K, with the median being $41K.
+Salaries for customer service representatives range between $32K and $55K with the median being $41K.